 Lett take a look back in history to find out how sound waves became the diagnostic tool used in private ultrasound clinics and hospitals all over the world today.

 Who discovered Ultrasound?

 The first paper about ultrasound was published in 1794 by Lazzaro Spallanzani an Italian physiologist and biologist who studied bats and discovered that they use sound to navigate instead of sight.
-This property is called echolocation and it is the foundation that governs today’s medical ultrasound.
+This property is called echolocation, and it is the foundation that governs today’s medical ultrasound.

-In 1880 Pierre Curie and his brother Jacques Curie, demonstrated the first piezoelectric effect, which the ability of certain materials to generate an electric charge in response to mechanical stress, using crystals of tourmaline, quartz, topaz, cane sugar, and Rochelle salt.
+In 1880 Pierre Curie and his brother Jacques Curie, demonstrated the first piezoelectric effect, which is the ability of certain materials to generate an electric charge in response to mechanical stress, using crystals of tourmaline, quartz, topaz, cane sugar, and Rochelle salt.

-The use of ultrasound in medicine was first evaluated in 1942 by Karl Theodore Dussik to diagnose brain tumours and in 1949 George Döring Ludwig, used ultrasound to detect gallstones.
+The use of ultrasound in medicine was first evaluated in 1942 by Karl Theodore Dussik to diagnose brain tumours, and in 1949 George Döring Ludwig, used ultrasound to detect gallstones.

 Ultrasound History Timeline

 You can see a detailed timeline of the history of ultrasound below.